 Recorded trajectories aim to depict the actual movements of objects.
 However, inherent inaccuracies arise from sampling devices and environmental uncertainties.
 Pre-processing refines raw data by simplifying redundant and anomalous points, completing missing ones, and employing map matching for calibration, meeting specific needs.

-\textbf{Trajectory Simplification.} In the presence of sensor noise and the inherent characteristics of high-frequency sampling, Fig~\ref{fig:pre-process} illustrates the emergence of nearly identical "redundant points" (e.g., $p5-p8$) and "drift points" (e.g., $p9$) within a moving trajectory.
+\textbf{Trajectory Simplification.} In the presence of sensor noise and the inherent characteristics of high-frequency sampling, Fig~\ref{fig:pre-process} illustrates the emergence of nearly identical "redundant points" (\eg, $p5-p8$) and "drift points" (\eg, $p9$) within a moving trajectory.
 To mitigate these issues, \textit{trajectory simplification methods are designed to remove redundant and anomalous points, effectively reducing data without significantly altering the overall information of trajectory}.